rodmax/dev-points/docs/tutorial-basics/create-a-document.md

 ## Configure the Sidebar

 Docusaurus automatically **creates a sidebar** from the `docs` folder.

-Add metadatas to customize the sidebar label and position:
+Add metadata-s to customize the sidebar label and position:

 ```md title="docs/hello.md" {1-4}
 ---